Hamas says it's open to a Gaza truce but stops short of accepting a Trump-backed proposal

 The war has left the coastal Palestinian territory in ruins, with much of the urban landscape flattened in the fighting.
 More than 90% of Gaza's 2.3 million population has been displaced, often multiple times.
 And the war has sparked a humanitarian crisis in Gaza, pushing hundreds of thousands of people toward hunger.

+The bodies of Sultan, his wife, daughter and son-in-law, arrived at Shifa Hospital torn into pieces, according to Issam Nabhan, head of the nursing department at the Indonesian Hospital.

+“Gaza lost a great man and doctor," Nabhan said.
+"He never left the hospital one moment since the war began and urged us to stay and provide humanitarian assistance.
+We don’t know what he did to deserve getting killed.”

-Mroue reported from Beirut.
-Associated Press writer Josef Federman in Jerusalem contributed to this report.
+Bassem Mroue reported from Beirut.
+Kareem Chehayeb in Beirut, and Josef Federman in Jerusalem, contributed to this report.

 Credit: AP